 I’ll be 40 when this August comes around.
 On that same day our oldest son will turn 16.
-Just a week later our daughter will turn 7.
-And a month before our baby is due to arrive, our middle son will turn 11.
+And our youngest child will turn seven.

 It has been years since I changed a diaper, bought a sippy cup or had to plan my day around nap times.
 It is an understatement to write that I’m relieved those days are over.
 I never was the girl who was eager for all those things.
 Pregnancy, nursing, babies, toddlers, preschoolers — it’s all adorable.
 But, let’s be honest: those years are absolutely all consuming and exhausting.
 Been there.
 Done that.
 Came out alive.
 Whew.

 So, when my husband and I learned that we are expecting a baby, I did what most women probably do at this stage of life: I cried.
-All the images of the above came back to me like I was being sucked in by a giant time-machine vacuum to the land of “do-over”.
 My husband stared at the ceiling and let out big sighs.
+And he never sighs.
 Of course one knows how these things happen, but really, how did this happen?
 The odds against this had been way too high.

 I proceeded to wake up in cold sweats the next several weeks and vomit by day.